pip-services/pip-services-docs/content/en/python/components/connect/connection_params.md

 #### from_config
 Retrieves a single ConnectionParams from configuration parameters from "connection" section.
-If "connections" section is present instead, then is returns only the first connection element.
+If "connections" section is present instead, then it returns only the first connection element.

 > `static` from_config(config: [ConfigParams](../../../commons/config/config_params)): [ConnectionParams]()